Coronavirus and Forbearance Info for Students, Borrowers, and Parents

 - CU Student Loans

 - Sallie Mae

 Please visit these lenders’ websites to compare the lenders and their disclosure terms and conditions to determine which one fits your needs.
 You can also apply and review these terms and conditions on our website through FastChoice.

 Once approved, the financial aid office is notified of the approval and the amount.
 Most of these funds will be received by the school electronically.

 * If you will be attending TU in both the fall and spring semesters, please apply for a loan in the amount you would like for the entire academic year (we will split that amount evenly between fall and spring semesters).
-Please remember to accept your Federal Stafford Loans before you decide on an Alternative Loan.
+Please remember to accept your Federal Stafford Loans before you decide on a Private Loan.